 Vomiting in dogs has a wide range of causes.
 Thankfully, it can be really easy to deal with – but it can also be life-threatening.

 IMPORTANT: If there’s even a 1% chance that your dog has swallowed a foreign object or gotten into chemicals or something toxic, you need to go to the vet immediately!
-Staggering, lethargic, wobbling, in distress while vomiting, or blood in the vomit are all signs to seek emergency veterinary care!!
+Staggering, lethargy, wobbling, in distress while vomiting, or blood in the vomit are all signs to seek emergency veterinary care!!

-In this blog I’m going to try and help you navigate knowing how to distinguish what is what.
+In this blog I’m going to try and help you navigate how to distinguish what is what.
 Knowing the cause is essential in picking the right course of action.
 But please remember, the best thing you can do if you’re not sure about the cause, if it’s long lasting, or if you are just concerned about it at all, is to take your animal to the vet.

 What Causes Vomiting in Dogs?